 Quality of Service

-Quality of Service (QoS), when measured in communications networks, indicates the overall performance of the connectivity.
-For measuring the network QoS, the most common QoS statistics include delay, jitter (delay variation), and packet loss.
+QoS, when measured in communications networks, indicates the overall performance of the connectivity.
+For measuring the network QoS, the most common QoS statistics include delay/latency, jitter (delay variation), available data rate, and packet loss.
 As statistics already indicate, QoS is always a measure carried out between two points of interest in the network.
 Qosium measures QoS from network traffic level, indicating the QoS experienced by applications.

-In telecommunications terminology, QoS is often misleadingly referred also to as data prioritization.
+In telecommunications terminology, you often see QoS mentioned in the context of data prioritization, where it refers to the QoS target rather than the realized QoS.
 For example, many wireless systems are equipped with QoS class definitions to manage different traffic flows differently.
-For example, there are dedicated bearer definitions for different types of traffic and subscriptions in mobile networks.
+There are dedicated bearer definitions for different types of traffic and subscriptions in mobile networks.
 DiffServ is one commonly known standard for classifying and managing IP traffic.
 While these solutions attempt to provide the application traffic with satisfactory QoS, they cannot guarantee that.
-For example, data prioritization alone cannot battle low radio link quality efficiently.
-Moreover, what is missing in these QoS class definitions is that they do not report the realized QoS for the traffic.
-Thus, they don’t indicate what the QoS has been over the network path.
+The classification and the following data prioritization can favor defined traffic types over the others, but they cannot battle, e.g., low radio link quality efficiently.
+In addition, the methods generally do not work end-to-end but just for a limited part of the total network path.
+Thus, even though these methods help, you still don’t know how well it went, i.e., what kind of QoS did your applications get over the network path.

 For end-users, often, the only thing that matters is that the application used works as it should.
-The application works when it gets the QoS it demands for from the network.
+The application works when it gets the QoS it requires from the network.
 The application does not care about the underlying network technology.
-It can be wired or wireless, as long as delays, delay variation, and packet loss stay within the tolerable boundaries.
+It can be wired or wireless, as long as delays, delay variation, and packet loss stay within tolerable boundaries and the realized data transfer rate is enough for the used application.
 Real-time QoS measurement enables you to monitor how well the network can serve your applications and how usable your applications are.

-The table below introduces a few main QoS statistics.
-Application QoS demands to determine which of them play the essential role.
-As the statistics indicate, they are such that you always need to have a reference point over which they can be calculated.
-For example, calculating delay for an IP packet necessitates that you know when that packet has been sent on the other end of the measurement path.
-As this is not simple to be carried out, the typical way has been to measure delay as a round-trip-time (RTT), like what Ping tells you.
-The round-trip-time cannot tell you what has the delay behavior been in the sent and receive directions, which can sometimes vary much.
+The table below introduces the main QoS statistics.
+Application QoS demands determine which of them play the essential roles.
+As the statistics indicate, they are such that you always need to have a reference point over which they can be calculated, i.e., QoS is always determined for the path between two network points.
+For instance, calculating the delay for an IP packet necessitates that you know when that packet has been sent on the other end of the measurement path.
+As this is not simple to be carried out, the typical way has been to measure RTT.
+It, however, cannot tell you what has the delay behavior been in the sent and receive directions, which can sometimes vary a lot.
 If the packet involved in the round-trip measurement is lost, you cannot know which direction caused this loss.
 Having one-way statistics helps you analyze network problems in more detail.
+In addition, as discussed earlier, RTT is typically an active measurement, where the traffic to be measured is particularly generated for the purpose.
+In order to measure real applications’ QoS, passive QoS measurement methods are required.

 |Delay||Time difference between the time data is transmitted to the moment it is received by the other measurement point.
 Sometimes delay is also called latency.|